This blog may contain affiliate links. Read our disclosure policy for more info.

 We could have turned and walked the other way, but I knew that instead, we needed to keep walking.
 We had to let our fear subside and the only way to do that was to show ourselves that although not as safe as home, this danger didn’t always exist.

-As the weeks went on, we began to move on and the feelings of fear became less frequent and the city became familiar again.
+As the weeks went on, we began to move on, the feelings of fear became less frequent, and the city became familiar again.
 I thought back to the traveler who left, a guy who let a select few determine his entire outlook on a country of two hundred million people.